 - Hyundai Elantra Brake Pads & Rotors

 - Jack stands

 - Jack up the vehicle.
 Place jack stands under the frame to support the vehicle.
-Don't work under the vehicle that is only backed up by a car jack.
+Don’t work under a vehicle only backed up by a car jack.

 - Release the parking brake by lowering the parking brake handle inside the car.
-Before you release the parking brakes make sure the front wheels are blocked and the vehicle will not roll away or come of the jack stands.
+Before you release the parking brakes, make sure the front wheels are blocked, and the vehicle will not roll away or come off the jack stands.

 - Remove the two caliper mounting bolts.
 Now you can remove the rear caliper assembly.
 Remove the old brake pads.